ibm-cloud-docs/vpc/eos-os-considerations.md

 CentOS Stream 8 EOS date is 31 May 2024.
 Support for this software discontinues on 31 May 2024.
 After deprecation, clients can't download the software.

 To migrate workloads from CentOS, you can switch to a compatible OS distribution, or choose to a different operating system.
 Compatible distributions include CentOS Stream 9, Rocky Linux 8/9, and RHEL 8/9.
 You can also migrate to a different OS such as Debian or Ubuntu LTS.
 You can use conversion tools to change your operating system to Rocky Linux 8/9 or RHEL 8/9.
-Alternatively, you can can perform OS reload, side-by-side upgrade, or migrate to a new server with a CentOS Stream 9.
+Alternatively, you can perform OS reload, side-by-side upgrade, or migrate to a new server with a CentOS Stream 9.

 **You can use the following conversion tools to change your OS:**